 Rate limits allow you to control the maximum number of page loads or web requests, but also the maximum number of concurrent agent sessions.

-However, if the agent is stopped after collecting some data due to the rate limit applied to that agent then a user have flexibility to access its Partial data from its Job history and Run history.
+However, if the agent is stopped after collecting some data due to the rate limit applied to that agent then a user has the flexibility to access its Partial data from its Job history and Run history.

 Partial data on Run history Partial data on Job history